airbnb/swift/swift.md

 }
 ```

-* **[1.3](#1.3) <a name='1.3'></a> Underscore-prefix private property names only if they are mutable private properties with a similarly named internal property.** This makes it possible to mimic the behavior of the `copying` attribute of Objective-C properties.
-In all other cases we can rely on our file organization and access control designations to differentiate between private and public properties and methods.
+* <a id='underscore-backing-properties'></a>**Underscore-prefix private property names only if they are mutable private properties with a similarly named internal property.** This makes it possible to mimic the behavior of the `copying` attribute of Objective-C properties.
+In all other cases we can rely on our file organization and access control designations to differentiate between private and public properties and methods. (<a href='#underscore-backing-properties'>link</a>)

 ```swift
 class Foo {